The many health benefits of running

 • Carry a reliever inhaler or nasal spray with you while you run in case you need it.

-Running is an exercise anyone can do to keep themselves in shape.
+Running is an exercise that anyone can do to stay in shape.
 Running engages your core muscles and keeps your cardiovascular system strong.
 It increases your endurance, which helps you cope with the stresses of everyday life, lowers blood pressure, and can be used as a form of meditation.

 If you suffer from hay fever or asthma, but still want to enjoy and reap the benefits of running, always ensure you carry appropriate medicine with you on your run.